ehiaig/kubernetes-mcp-server/README.md

 Sensitive Data

 DO NOT CONFIGURE CLUSTERS WITH SENSITIVE DATA.
-This includes Secrets, database passwords, etc.
+This includes secrets, passwords, etc.

-Any sensitive data exchanged with the LLM is inherently compromised, unless the LLM is running on your local machine.
+Any sensitive data exchanged with the LLM is inherently compromised, unless the LLM is running 100% on your local machine.

 If you are interested in securely passing secrets to CLUSTERS, file an issue on this repository with your use-case.